gitbrent/PptxGenJS/README.md

 boost (no time will need to be consumed reading and encoding the image).

 **************************************************************************************************
-# Bugs & Issues
+# Issues / Suggestions

+Please file issues or suggestions on the [issues page on github](https://github.com/gitbrent/PptxGenJS/issues/new), or even better, [submit a pull request](https://github.com/gitbrent/PptxGenJS/pulls)!

-When reporting bugs or issues, if you could include a link to a simple jsbin or similar demonstrating the issue, that'd be really helpful.
+When reporting bugs or issues, if you could include a link to a jsFiddle demonstrating the issue, that'd be really helpful!

 **************************************************************************************************
 # Special Thanks

 * [Officegen Project](https://github.com/Ziv-Barber/officegen) - For the Shape definitions and XML code
 * [Dzmitry Dulko](https://github.com/DzmitryDulko) - For getting the project published on NPM
-* Everyone who has submitted a Patch or an Issue
+* Everyone who has submitted a Issue or a Pull Request. :-)

 **************************************************************************************************
 # License